 - Acts as your one point of contact on the real estate side so you do not have to coordinate showings, contractors, and the title company yourself while also managing the financial conversation.

 - Treats your situation with discretion.
-We do not contact your command, gossip in the unit community, or share your situation beyond your authorized professionals.
+We do not contact your command, gossip within the unit community, or share your situation with anyone beyond your authorized professionals.

 - Documents everything in writing so you have a clear record of what we are doing and why.